 Richard Mavrinac is a director of the Company and the Chair of the Audit Committee.
-Mr. Mavrinac served as the Chief Financial Officer of GWL from 2003 to 2007.
-As Chief Financial Officer of GWL, a major Canadian company, Mr. Mavrinac's experience covered all aspects of finance, including responsibility for financial reporting.
-Mr. Mavrinac began his career with Loblaws in 1982 and held a variety of senior financial positions within the company.
-In 1996, Mr. Mavrinac was appointed Senior Vice-President, Finance for GWL and Loblaws.
-Mr. Mavrinac is a director and the audit committee Chair of Roots Corporation and TerrAscend.
+Mr. Mavrinac served as the Chief Financial Officer of GWL and the Executive Vice-President of Loblaws, two of Canada's largest companies operating in the retail grocery and bakery sectors from 2003 to 2007.
+As Chief Financial Officer of GWL, Mr. Mavrinac's experience encompassed all aspects of finance, including overall responsibility for financial reporting, treasury, risk management, pension and benefits, investor relations, taxation and acquisitions and divestitures.
+Mr. Mavrinac began his career with Loblaws in 1982 as Director of Taxation, subsequently holding a variety of financial positions within the company.
+In 1996, Mr. Mavrinac assumed the role of Senior Vice-President, Finance for GWL and Loblaws.
+Mr. Mavrinac is currently a member of the board of Roots Corporation, RIV Capital Inc., TerrAscend and Gage Growth Corp., and brings specific experience in the retail and cannabis sectors to the Board of Directors.
 Mr. Mavrinac received his Bachelor of Commerce degree from the University of Toronto in 1975 and began his career with Peat Marwick Mitchell Chartered Accountants after receiving his Chartered Accountant designation in 1978.